By Staff writer

 The world’s leading destinations, in terms of global capital flows, is a balanced mix of cities across all main regions - London was the most targeted city by cross-border investors in H1, followed by New York and Paris.

-At a regional level, the influence of global investors varies from as little as 10 percent in the Americas, to almost 50 percent of the market in EMEA.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+At a regional level, the influence of global investors varies from as little as 10 percent in the Americas, to almost 50 percent of the market in EMEA.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.